sanbee/fussy/FussySyntax.md

 ## Expressions/Statements ##

 Numbers and variables can be combined with the mathematical operators and logical operators to form an expression.
-Expressions can be used as arguments to built-in or user defined functions (see Section [FussySyntax#Function/procedure](FussySyntax#Function/procedure.md)).
-An expression followed by a NEWLINE prints its result on the output stream (see Section [FussySyntax#Print\_Statement](FussySyntax#Print_Statement.md)) in the default format (see Section [FussySyntax#Formatting](FussySyntax#Formatting.md)).
+Expressions can be used as arguments to built-in or user defined functions (see Section [Function/procedure](#functionprocedure)).
+An expression followed by a NEWLINE prints its result on the output stream (see Section [FussySyntax#Print\_Statement](FussySyntax#Print_Statement.md)) in the default format (see Section [Formatting](#formatting)).

 For the purpose of error propagation, the print statement and the assignment operator (the "='' operator but not the ":='' operator; see Section on [FussySyntax#Sub-expressions](FussySyntax#Sub-expressions.md)) are treated as the terminal nodes of the parsing tree which invokes the final error propagation.